Capitol Police rejected offers of federal help to quell mob

 Trump and his allies were perhaps the biggest megaphones, encouraging protesters to turn out in force and support his false claim that the election had been stolen from him.
 He egged them on during a rally shortly before they marched to the Capitol and rioted.
 His personal attorney Rudy Giuliani, a former New York mayor known for his tough-on-crime stance, called for “trial by combat.”

-Barricades on the plaza to the building were set up, but police retreated from the line and a mob of people broke through.
+Barricades were set up on the plaza in front of the building, but police retreated from the line and a mob of people broke through.
 Lawmakers, at first unaware of the security breach, continued their debate.
 Soon they were cowering under chairs.
 Eventually they were escorted from the House and Senate.
 Journalists were left alone in rooms for hours as the mob attempted to break into barricaded rooms.

-“The violent attack on the U.S. Capitol was unlike any I have ever experienced in my 30 years in law enforcement here in Washington, D.C.,” Capitol Police Chief Steven Sund said, explaining there had been a robust plan what he had expected would be a display of First Amendment activities.
-“But make no mistake – these mass riots were not First Amendment activities; they were criminal riotous behavior.”

-Gus Papathanasiou, head of the Capitol Police union, called for Sund to be replaced, saying planning failures left officers exposed without backup or equipment against surging crowds.
+Sund, the Capitol Police chief, said he had expected a display of “First Amendment activities” that instead turned into a “violent attack.”
+But Gus Papathanasiou, head of the Capitol Police union, said planning failures left officers exposed without backup or equipment against surging crowds of rioters.

-“We cannot leave our officers and the Capitol Hill community they protect to the mercy of further attacks amid a vacuum of leadership,” he said.
+“We were lucky that more of those who breached the Capitol did not have firearms or explosives and did not have a more malign intent,” Papathanasiou said in a statement.
+“Tragic as the deaths are that resulted from the attack, we are fortunate the casualty toll was not higher.”

-Justice officials FBI and other agencies began to monitor Hotels, flights and social media for weeks and were expecting massive crowds.
+The Justice Department, FBI and other agencies began to monitor hotels, flights and social media for weeks and were expecting large crowds.
 Mayor Muriel Bowser had warned of impending violence for weeks, and businesses had closed in anticipation.
 She requested National Guard help from the Pentagon on Dec.
 31, but the Capitol Police turned down the Jan.
 3 offer from the Defense Department, according to Kenneth Rapuano, assistant defense secretary for homeland security.

+“We asked more than once and the final return that we got on Sunday the 3rd was that they would not be asking DOD for assistance,” he said.

 The Justice Department’s offer for FBI support as the protesters grew violent was rejected by the Capitol Police, according to the two people familiar with the matter.
 They were not authorized to publicly discuss the matter and spoke on condition of anonymity.